dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

   that package (they check `requireNamespace()` first).
 It stays in `Suggests` for that case and for the cross-check in the test suite, but `read.fs.morph.cifti(file, 'lh')` works on a fresh installation, which was the documented workaround of the package's older versions.

+### Increment 11: the row-wise reader for large files (2026-09-22) -- DONE (item I.2f)

+Files: `R/read_cifti.R` (`read.cifti.rows()`, plus the internal `cifti.read.rows()` and a
+documented limit for `chunk_values`), `tests/testthat/test-read_cifti_rows.R` (new, 59
+tests), a row comparison for every file in `dev_tools/check_cifti_conversion.R`, and the allocation guard message, which now names both ways of reading a part of a file.

+Findings worth keeping:

+- **The plan's description of the direction was wrong, and the code follows the file layout instead.** The spec section 8 says "a *stored* row is one index of dimension 1 and its `dim[5]` values are contiguous", which describes a *column*.
+Matrix dimension 0 varies fastest, so the values of one row lie `dim[5]` values apart (a stride of 91,282 values for an HCP file), and only a column selection is seek based and touches nothing else.
+The new function therefore has two paths: with a column selection it reads exactly those columns (one contiguous read each, the cheap case), and without one it walks the file once in chunks, keeping only the requested rows (constant memory, I/O = size of the file).
+Both are documented in terms of that asymmetry, since it decides which function a caller should use: `read.cifti(f, columns = ...)` for the seed direction of a symmetric `.dconn` (or a handful of grayordinates), `read.cifti.rows(f, rows = ...)` for the time points of a `.dtseries` (one row is a whole brain frame) or the seed rows of a connectome.
+- **Chunks have to be whole columns.** `matrix(values, nrow = dim[5])` is only meaningful when the chunk is a multiple of `dim[5]`, so the chunk size is rounded down to a multiple of the row count and a `chunk_values` below `dim[5]` is refused with that explanation.
+  Both `values_per_chunk` and the remaining value count are multiples of `dim[5]`, so every chunk ends on a column boundary; an earlier version of the loop dropped the partial values of the last chunk, which would have shifted all values after it.
+- **The reader must not consult the allocation guard**, exactly like the TRK streaming helpers (the "streaming must not trip the whole-file guard" lesson): the file it is meant for is the one whose complete matrix is refused.
+The test proves it with a synthetic file whose header and XML describe a 5000 x 5000 matrix (100 MB) while the payload holds one
+  column: `read.cifti()` refuses it because of the limit, `read.cifti.rows()` reads the column it needs and only complains when it wants values that are not in the file.
+- Building that fixture needed a correction: patching the `dim` field of an existing file with `writeBin(as.numeric(10000), size = 8)` writes a *double* into an int64 field, which the reader turns into 0 (and the XML then reports a mismatch, which is how it was noticed).
+The fixture is written with `write.cifti()`'s header and XML builders and a deliberately too-short payload instead, which keeps header and metadata consistent - and is a nice demonstration that the writer's parts are usable independently.
+- The official Conte69 `.dtseries` (60,951 columns) is part of the row check in `dev_tools/check_cifti_conversion.R` with three chunk sizes, including one of exactly `dim[5]` values (2), i.e. 60,951 chunks - the chunk boundary bookkeeping is exercised for real there.